tamboreslivres/tamboreslivres.github.io/heroes.md

 to last’s year’s General Election in Brazil, when he expressed his support for a socially progressive candidate.

-The Berimbau Orchestra is led by **Mestre Joãozinho da Figueira** from Marazul, who had a strong relationship with Mestre Moa with support from Manjericao from capoeira Groves.
+The Berimbau Orchestra is led by **Mestre Joãozinho da Figueira** from Marazul, who had a strong relationship with Mestre Moa with support from Manjerico from capoeira Groves.
 <br/> <br/> <br/>